 and (ntdo:hasPatient some biotop:LivingOrganism) (11)

-and (ntdo:precededBy exactly 1biotop:BiologicalDeathProcess)
+and (ntdo:precededBy some biotop:BiologicalDeathProcess)

 and (ntdo:hasInstant ≐ ntdo:precededBy o gfo:hasRightTimeBoundary)

 and (ntdo:hasDeathPrimaryCause exactly 1biotop:ProcessualEntity)

 and (ntdo:hasPatient ≐ ntdo:precededBy o ntdo:hasPatient)

 It describes where a death event takes place, which deceased organism is its patient, and which process is the primary cause of death.
 The agreement conditions are the more important ones.
 They ensure that the death occurs exactly when the BiologicalDeathProcess is finished (ntdo:hasInstant ≐ ntdo:precededBy o gfo:hasRightTimeBoundary)) and that a deceased person is the same who participated in the injury event that led to the death, thus retaining the identity of the patient (the last condition).